 Traveling should be a relaxing and enjoyable experience.
 But surprises, especially those ties to your finances, can divert the fun, and sometimes ruin a trip if overlooked.
 Here are eight financial travel tips you should follow before your next trip to ensure smooth sailing!

 Nothing is worse than swiping your card on vacation and getting denied.
-Setting a travel notice before your trip lets your credit union or credit card companies know of your travel plans so they can notate your account and expect activity outside your normal spending pattern.
+Setting a travel notice before your international trip lets your credit union or credit card companies know of your travel plans so they can notate your account and expect activity outside your normal spending pattern.

 - Carry a Backup Card

-Bring at least two valid, permanent cards with you on your trip, in case one gets lost, stolen or damaged.
+No matter where your tavels take you, bring at least two valid, permanent cards with you on your trip, in case one gets lost, stolen or damaged.
 Also double-check the cards' expiration date, and make sure you plan according.

 - Sign Up For Mobile or Online Banking